-Table~\ref{table:wind_mrse} compares the root mean square error (RMSE) of the original and improved out-of-sample forecast against the naive benchmark provided by the first lag of each series (the wind power production of the previous hour), also known in the literature as persistent estimator.
-Results show that the improved hour-ahead series significantly outperforms the original and persistent estimator.
-Hence, these enhanced forecasts are suitable for our case study.
-As a byproduct of this table, it is interesting to note that the wind forecasts issued by the Danish TSO have coherent RMSE being offshore harder to predict than onshore and DK2 harder than DK1 due to a reduced installed capacity and coverage area.
+Table~\ref{table:wind_mrse} compares the root mean square error (RMSE) of the original and improved out-of-sample forecast against the naive benchmark provided by the first lag of each series (the wind power production of the previous hour), also known in the literature as persistence.
+Results show that the improved hour-ahead series significantly outperforms both original forecasts and persistence.
+As a byproduct, note that the wind power forecasts issued by the Danish TSO have quality metrics (e.g., RMSE) that are consistent with expectation, i.e., with offshore conditions being harder to predict than onshore conditions, while DK2 also having lower predictability since having small capacity and coverage area.

 Once we have processed the wind power production series, we explain how we use them in our case study.
-The stochastic generation of the wind power producer offering in the market is simulated using the normalized onshore wind data series of the Danish DK1 bidding zone, which is consistent with the bidding zone of the imbalance penalties utilized.
+The power generation of the wind farm offering in the market is simulated using the normalized onshore time-series of the Danish DK1 bidding zone, which is consistent with the bidding zone of the imbalance penalties utilized.
 The four hour-ahead forecasts of the wind power production of DK1 and DK2 are available to the producer as contextual information.
-Although additional wind forecasts of neighboring bidding zones could have been used as features, we restrict ourselves to the ones produced by the Danish TSO to avoid potential inconsistencies regarding the issuing time that could cast doubt on the results obtained \citep{munoz2020feature}.
+Although additional wind power forecasts of neighboring bidding zones could have been used as features, we restrict ourselves to the ones produced by the Danish TSO to avoid potential inconsistencies regarding the issuing time that could cast doubt on the results obtained \citep{munoz2020feature}.

-Given that our goal is to reduce the imbalance cost incurred by the wind power producer, we also consider several price-related features to be used as contextual information.
+Given that our goal is to reduce the imbalance cost incurred by the wind farm, we also consider several price-related features to be used as contextual information.
 To this end, we include the first lag of the imbalance penalties $\psi^+_{t-1}$ and $\psi^-_{t-1}$ in the vector of contextual information.
 As commented in Section~\ref{sec:nv_rolling_win}, it is well known that the ratio between the penalties provides valuable information about the optimal decision of the newsvendor model and, therefore, we add the series $r_{t-1} = \psi^+_{t-1} / ( \psi^+_{t-1} + \psi^-_{t-1} + \upsilon)$ where $\upsilon = 10^{-5}$ is a constant that helps better condition the denominator.
-Finally, we add a column of ones that enable one of the regressors to become an intercept to complete our feature set.
+Finally, we add a column of ones that enable one of the regressors to become an intercept, completing our feature set.